ZachBarrentine/2143-OOP/Assignments/A05/README.md

-# Image preview of Bash on my Macbook's Visual Studio Code terminal.
+## A05 - Bash Screenshot
+### Zachary Barrentine
+### Description:

+The purpose of this picture is to preview the bash terminal in Visual Studio Code on my Macbook.